cosmiclabunige/SRS_dataset_88_days/README.md

 Finally, the recall, computed for three rain intensity ranges, and the specificity during the rainy days are shown.
 ![REcandSpec](https://github.com/cosmiclabunige/SRS_dataset_88_days/assets/114477377/aaac59d6-9978-4cca-a6c3-f0e502e6eddb)

 The results highlight that there is not a clear advantage in using one dish rather than another.
 For example, in the case of 60 cm, the ANN shows better recall than the 85 cm.
-On the other side, the 85 cm shows better specificity in particular during the rainy days.
+On the other side, the 85 cm shows better specificity during rainy days.

 ### Reference
 Please, cite the work as: